 Parents and alumni are encouraged to visit the Osmond school building.
 They should notify the office prior to such a visit.
-Students will not be allowed to bring in guests without permission from the principal.
+Students will not be allowed to bring guests without permission from the principal.
+Permission should be asked 24 hours in advance.
 All guests and visitors must report to the principal's office first.